 Any names listed in the Acknowledgments section should be accompanied by a description of the individual’s specific contributions to the project, such as “clinical investigator,” “served as scientific advisor,” “collected data” or “provided study patients.”
 Additionally, people listed in this portion of a manuscript should sign a disclosure form or otherwise confirm their agreement to being listed.
 They should also disclose any potential conflicts of interest.

 Now that we have taken a closer look at the practical meaning of an “author,” in our next post we’ll examine how to spot and avoid authorship issues and, where unpreventable, how to cope with existing conflicts.
-And before you submit your important research to journal editors, avail yourself of Wordvice’s academic editing services and manuscript editing services to ensure there are no language issues remaining in your manuscript.
+And before you submit your important research to journal editors, avail yourself of Wordvice’s English editing and proofreading services, which include academic editing services and manuscript editing services, to ensure there are no language issues remaining in your manuscript.

 You can also find these resources plus information about the journal submission process in our FREE downloadable e-book: Research Writing and Journal Publication E-Book.